 Hi!
 I am a PhD student in the Computer Science department at Stanford University.
-I am co-advised by Dorsa Sadigh and Dan Boneh.
+I am co-advised by Dan Boneh and Dorsa Sadigh.
 I am also an AI Science Writer at Anthropic.
-My current research focuses on AI systems that model human knowledge and skill in order to teach, assist, and discover alongside people, rather than in place of them.
+My current research interests span two threads:

 Updates